Authentic Lessons for 21st Century Learning

 Research Rationale

-The use of STEM-integrated technology in the classroom, such as LEGO Mindstorms, require teacher preparation and intentional planning for student engagement.
+The use of STEM-integrated technology in the classroom, such as LEGO Mindstorms, requires teacher preparation and intentional planning for student engagement.
 Teacher preparation must ensure that the collective total knowledge of all involved teachers is adequate, which can be accomplished through training and professional development that emphasizes “content knowledge, practices, implementation approaches, connection between and among STEM disciplinary knowledge and skills, and assessment of learning outcomes”(Ntemngwa, 2018).
 Authenticity is needed, as the relationship between engineering and technology is more easily understood by students if science and math classes are carried out in the context of everyday life (Erdem, 2019).
 In order for lessons using STEM-integrated technology to be successful, teachers must provide clear lab instructions with embedded resources, such as YouTube videos, and create reasonable activities that are practical, fun, and/or doable under time constraints (Bhounsule et al, 2018).
 Finally, teachers must cultivate an atmosphere where failure with problem-solving is acceptable.
 This can be accomplished using reflective self-assessment wherein students focus on themes such as group dynamics, problem scope, time management, and iteration/testing (Bitetti et al, 2018).

 Resources